Menu

 Join Our Teens Work Know-How Program: Your Opportunity to Shine

 Are you or someone you know a student, and ready to be supported in taking the next step towards transitioning from School into the Workforce?
-We’re thrilled to invite you to express your early interest in our Teens Work Know-How Program, running in 2025.
-This expression of interest page will remain open from now until 2026!
+We’re thrilled to invite you to express your early interest in our Teens Work Know-How Program, running in 2026.
 This will allow us to showcase community need.

 This early application will help us in proactively managing our program to ensure its the best it can be for all, and in our grant applications and advocacy work.
 Your early efforts are supporting us to keep this program funded, and our community supported.